-Basically, you have money figured out to the point where you’ve effectively made it your bitch.
-Your money works for you.
-Your passive income streams are solid and defined.
+You might not have the car of your dreams.
+And you probably don’t have the house of your dreams, either.
+But your passive income streams are solid and defined.
 Your lifestyle is frugal and well below your means.
-You are not super wealthy, but you also don’t worry about money – not for a second.
+You are not super wealthy, but you also don’t worry about money for a second.

 You are a financial badass and you curse at your money.
 Look at you, you badass.

-F ME, money is not good money.
+F Me, money is not good money.
 It means that money controls your life.
-It probably means that you are living paycheck-to-paycheck and beholden to a full-time job in order to maintain your lifestyle.
+You’re probably living paycheck-to-paycheck and beholden to a full-time job in order to maintain your lifestyle.